centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 Object name: **HTPL**

-Refer to the `HOST <hosts>` object
+Refer to the `HOST <hosts>` object.

 > ***NOTE:*** You cannot use the **APPLYTPL** and **SETINSTANCE** actions on **HTPL** objects.

-If you are looking for service template association to host templates, refer to the ADDHOSTTEMPLATE/SETHOSTTEMPLATE command from the `STPL <addhosttemplate-and-sethosttemplate>` object.
+If you want to link a service template to a host template, refer to the ADDHOSTTEMPLATE/SETHOSTTEMPLATE command for the `STPL <addhosttemplate-and-sethosttemplate>` object.

 ### Instances (Pollers)